austin006/austin006.github.io/Projects/water-ballast.md

 description: September 2024 - April 2025
 ---

+## Timeline

+Project was completed over the course of my sophmore year from September 2024 - April 2025.
+Time commitment was between 1-2 hours a week for 32 weeks, totaling 50 hours spent on the project.

 ## Description and Objectives

-I was a payload engineer on the Experimental High Power Team of BYU Rocketry.
+My role was payload engineer on the Experimental High Power Team of BYU Rocketry.

 ## Result